 Lack of Training

-If your horse does not know how to use its hindquarters, and instead ‘goes on the forehand’ it will probably be traveling with its head up and back hollowed.
-You need to learn how to ride your horse so its hindquarters are engaged.
+If your horse does not know how to use its hindquarters and instead goes on the forehand, it will probably be traveling with its head up and back hollowed.
+You need to learn how to ride your horse so that its hindquarters are engaged.
 Many call this collection, and although it’s difficult to understand and can be hard to attain, it can ensure that your horse is comfortable and its back will stay strong throughout its life.

 Your Riding Skills